Pathogens On A Plane: How To Stay Healthy In Flight

 But Gendreau still wouldn't risk it.
 He wouldn't even brush his teeth with the water in an airplane bathroom.
 "I use bottled water," he says.

-And if a person is coughing right next to you and the plane isn't jam-packed, maybe just ask for another seat.
+And if a person is coughing right next to you and the plane isn't jampacked, maybe just ask for another seat.